rust-in-blockchain/rust-in-blockchain/draft/Rust in Blockchain #2 - July 2019.md

 **Rust in Blockchain #2 - July 2019**
 **#2 - July 2019**

 Welcome to the third edition of Rust in Blockchain, the hypest newsletter about the hypest combination of technologies.
+Previous [#1](https://rustinblockchain.org/2019/07/04/rust-in-blockchain-1-june-2019).

 The first Rust in Blockchain meetup [In Rust We Trust](https://www.meetup.com/Rust-in-Blockchain-San-Francisco/events/262773260) went very well on the 17th July in San Francisco.
-Thanks to all the speakers and the participatants!
+Thanks to all the speakers and the participants!
 If you want to speak on one of our forthcoming meetups, please apply [here](https://docs.google.com/forms/d/e/1FAIpQLSdqDDPv6WylWCel8j5oorm3U5M1wtQJ7gYLsw_Ng6IcDcDSBg/viewform).

 **Project updates**